JVKdouk/node-ebook-converter/README.md

 This example takes a pdf at "./input/bear.pdf" and converts it to an epub (specified in the output extension) at "./output/bear.epub".
 **To specifiy the output extension, you just need to specify the extension in the output attribute of the conversion object.**

-# Convertion Attributes
+# Convestion Parameters
-You can specify attributes before starting your convertion.
+You can specify parameters before starting your conversion.
 The list can be found in the following table:

 | Attribute | Optional | Type | Description |
 | ------------- |:-------------:| -----:|:---------:|